luccac19/SampleForCEIR/README.md

 # Sample Code
 ---
 This repository contains selected code from my work on turnout in tribal elections.
 It largely omits the code that was used to construct a dataframe of tribal characteristics, as all that was required was largely a series of joins and some manual data entry.
-Rather, it includes code for building apps to explore data quickly, processing collected election results, conducting statistical modeling, and creating some basic visualizations.
+Rather, it includes code for building apps to explore data quickly, processing collected election results, and conducting statistical modeling.

 ## 📁 Contents